grafana/mimir/docs/sources/mimir/manage/_index.md

   - query sharding
   - Mimir deployment
   - deploying Mimir
-menuTitle: Operator and user guide
+menuTitle: Manage
-title: Grafana Mimir operator and user guide
+title: Manage Grafana Mimir
 weight: 20
 ---

-# Grafana Mimir operator and user guide
+# Manage Grafana Mimir

-This guide describes the decisions Grafana Mimir operators and users make and the actions they perform to deploy, configure, and maintain Grafana Mimir.
+This section of the documentation is for you if you are:

-The intended audience for this guide includes:
+- an operator who are responsible for deploying and configuring Grafana Mimir.

-- Operators who are responsible for deploying and configuring Grafana Mimir.
+- a user who are responsible for viewing Grafana Mimir dashboards to troubleshoot production environment issues.

-- Users who are responsible for viewing Grafana Mimir dashboards to troubleshoot production environment issues.
+When deploying, configuring, and managing Grafana Mimir, as an operators or user, you need to make several decisions and take related action.

-This guide contains the following sections:
+The following subsections help you with those decisions and actions:

 {{< section menuTitle="true" >}}